TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-13.md

 ![route53](../00_includes/route53.png)

-Way's of Routing:

-- simple routing policy

-DNS 1 to 1 : webserver to website

-**Failover Routing**

-When something failes you want to failover to another resource, ships the traffic to the healty resource.
-Anything from a bucket S3

-**Geolocation Routing**

-Looks at locations, country's
-A user from France you want to sent to the French website, Others maybe to the English website.
-It localized content on:
-- Continent level
-- Geographic level
-- State level (only in U.S.)

 **EFS**

+1. What is "EFS" for?

 Amazon elastic File system
 system on an Amazon EC2 instance, and then read and write data to and from your file system.
 You can mount an Amazon EFS file system in your virtual private cloud (VPC), through the Network File System versions 4.0 and 4.1 (NFSv4) protocol.

-We recommend using a current generation Linux NFSv4.1 client, such as those found in the latest Amazon Linux, Amazon Linux 2, Red Hat, Ubuntu, and macOS Big Sur AMIs, in conjunction with the Amazon EFS mount helper
+2. What does "subject" replace compared to how it was done before?
+3. Can i and how to combine "subject" with other services?
+4. What is "subject" for?
+5. What is the difference between "subject" and other similar services

 **Regional** to create a file system that uses Standard storage classes.
 Standard storage classes store file system data and metadata redundantly across all Availability Zones within an AWS Region.
 Regional offers the highest levels of availability and durability.